rust-lang/rust/src/doc/nomicon/exception-safety.md

     fn push_all(&mut self, to_push: &[T]) {
         self.reserve(to_push.len());
         unsafe {
-            // can't overflow because we just reserved this self.set_len(self.len() + to_push.len());
+            // Can't overflow because we just reserved this. self.set_len(self.len() + to_push.len());

             for (i, x) in to_push.iter().enumerate() {